Get started with Progressive Web Apps

 You use HTML to describe the content in your app, such as the text, images, text fields, or buttons that appear in the user interface.
 You then use CSS to organize the HTML content in a layout, and provide styles to elements.
 You use JavaScript to add user interactions to your user interface.
 And finally, you use a JSON manifest file that describes your application to the host operating system.

-Note that although your front-end code runs by using the device's web browser, the browser user interface may not be visible as your app can choose to run in a standalone window.
+Although your front-end code runs by using the device's web browser, the browser user interface might not be visible, because your app can choose to run in a standalone window.

 The following diagram shows the high-level architecture of a PWA.
 The web server is on one side of the PWA, and the device is on the other side.
 The device contains the front-end code, including HTML, CSS, JavaScript, the service worker, and the manifest: